benders5e/benders5e/airbender.md

 *Cost: 3 chi*
 When you hit the ground after a jump or after flying, you can spend three chi to create a powerful, outward-moving air current in all directions around you.
 This current dispels any non-spiritual clouds of fog, dust, or other physical cloud effects.

-Targets in within your bending radius take 2d6 force damage and are stunned until the beginning of their next turn.
+Targets in your bending radius must make a Dexterity saving throw.
+On a failure, they take take 2d6 force damage and are stunned until the beginning of their next turn.
+On a success, they take half damage.

 The damage increases by 1d6 with each additional chi spent.

 #### Gust
 *Cost: 3 chi*